Vendor Privacy Breach Notification June 2022 | Learn more

 Prostate cancer may not cause symptoms at first.
 To find out if you have prostate cancer, your healthcare provider must examine you and order tests.
 Just because you don’t feel symptoms doesn’t mean you’re cancer-free.
 In its early stages, the only way to know if you have prostate cancer is through a routine screening.
 Please do yourself a favor and talk to your doctor about a prostate exam.
-Find a Primary Care Provider and schedule a screening today.

 The tests for prostate cancer help confirm a diagnosis They also help give more information about a cancerous tumor.
 Tests might include: